SAP-samples/dev4s4c-train-the-trainer/README.md

 For additional support, [ask a question in SAP Community](https://answers.sap.com/questions/ask.html).

 ## Contributing
-If you wish to contribute code, offer fixes or improvements, please send a pull request.
-Due to legal reasons, contributors will be asked to accept a DCO when they create the first pull request to this project.
-This happens in an automated fashion during the submission process.
-SAP uses [the standard DCO text of the Linux Foundation](https://developercertificate.org/).
+This is not intended to be a contribution repository, so please do not create pull requests.
+If you like to address issues or suggestions, please create an issue.
+However, this project is provided "as-is": there is no guarantee that raised issues will be answered or addressed in future releases.

 ## License
 Copyright (c) 2023 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSE) file.